ssinari/20190522_smisc_install/README.md

   packages "devtools" and "ssinari/smisc" preinstalled.
 It was created to test the installation of "smisc" using devtools::install_github.
 Works as of 2019-05-22.
-  - build.sh: bash script for building the docker image.
+  - build.sh: bash script for building the docker image and running it.